comoc/EmptyTub/README.md

 EmptyTub
 ========

-EmptyTab is standalone Karaoke recoding application.
+EmptyTub is standalone Karaoke recoding application.
 Empty is Kara(空), Tub is Oke(桶).